coder/docs/environments/editors.md

 > If you need a valid license to run your IDE locally, you'll also need one to
 > run it in Coder.

-### Install JetBrains IDEs
+### Install JetBrains' IDEs

-IDEs can also be manually installed.
+JetBrains' IDEs can also be manually installed.
 Once you've followed JetBrains steps on how to install the editor, you will have to create a symlink and add it to the _$PATH_.

 The symlink names supported by Coder are: